Maksimka101/isolate-bloc/packages/isolate_bloc/README.md

 );
 ```

-By default, channels have already been added for flutter fire, common flutter libraries
+By default, channels have already been added for flutter fire, flutter developers libraries
 and popular community libraries.
-All out of box supported libraries you can see [here](https://github.com/Maksimka101/isolate-bloc/blob/master/packages/isolate_bloc/lib/src/common/isolate/platform_channel/libraries.dart).
+All out of box supported libraries you can see [here](https://github.com/Maksimka101/isolate-bloc/blob/master/packages/isolate_bloc/lib/src/common/isolate/platform_channel/libraries.dart)
+(look at `Library.name`).

 # Limitations
 Your events and states cannot contain any objects.
 If you will try to send one